adamklingbaum/betrothed-server/README.md

 Updates a guest

-- Multiple fields may be updated in a single request
+- Multiple fields may be updated in one request
 - `rspvLastUpdated` is automatically generated at the time of an update

 #### Path parameters